-In case of the warehousing approach, instead of wrappers, integration architects need to deal with ETL (extract – transform – load) tool that extracts data from the sources and load them into the warehouse.
+In the case of the warehousing approach, instead of wrappers, integration architects need to deal with ETL (extract – transform – load) tool that extracts data from the sources and loads them into the warehouse.

 Then there is a source description.
-This is the key to develop a data integration solution, as this connects the mediated schema with the schemas.
-It describes properties of the sources so that the systems can understand the information.
+This is the key to developing a data integration solution, as this connects the mediated schema with the schemas.
+It describes the properties of the sources so that the systems can understand the information.

-The semantic mapping is the main component of the source description.
-Semantic mapping specifies how attributes of the mediated schema correspond to the schema between every pair of data sources.
+Semantic mapping is the main component of the source description.
+The semantic mapping specifies how attributes of the mediated schema correspond to the schema between every pair of data sources.

-‘Mapping’ is a term I frequently hear in the office when we are talking about statuses of the different project.
+‘Mapping’ is a term I frequently hear in the office when we are talking about the statuses of different projects.